 Hackers seem to be everywhere today.

-Twenty-five years ago, “hacking” was an underground practice, associated with a particular politics and defining a set of individuals usually characterised as adolescent, white males obsessed with computers.
+Fifty to twenty years ago, “hacking” was an underground practice, associated with a particular politics and defining a set of individuals usually characterised as adolescent, white males obsessed with computers.
 Today, literally anyone could call themselves a hacker, or any action a “hack”.
 In recent decades, we have experienced the extension of the term to encompass many ordinary technical practices in various domains, such as education, health care, humanitarian response, farming, parenting, bodily modification, among many others.
 In Silicon Valley, companies like Facebook describe a “hacker way” to reference ordinary practices of coding, engineering, or entrepreneurship.
 In public relation campaigns, hackers are described simply as “doers” since “hacking just means building something quickly or testing the boundaries of what can be done” (see Fig. 1, Funders and Founders Notes 2016).
 According to this very generous definition, we can all be called “hackers”, since we have been making artifacts for, at least, 2 millions years with the creation of mode-1 stone tools (Clark 1961).

 We have also witnessed a proliferation and globalisation of hackfests, hackathons, hackerspaces, and gatherings around the symbol of hacking for a myriad of purposes,

-Figure 1: "Hackers are Doers" Funders and Founders Website (Funders and Founders Notes 2016)
+[Figure 1 about here]

-including but not limited to the design of open hardware devices in medical settings, the corporate-sponsored challenge of reinventing the soda fountain with support from big companies such as Coca-Cola, the collective work around public data-sets to fight corruption or help with questions of public administration, or simply coming up with an inventive use of a product that is about to be released in the market.
+including but not limited to the design of open hardware devices in medical settings, the corporate-sponsored challenge of reinventing the soda fountain with support from big companies such as Coca-Cola, the collective work around public data-sets to fight corruption or help with issues of public administration, or simply coming up with an inventive use of a product that is about to be released in the market.
 Hacker conventions—like conferences in academic settings—serve the purposes of exchanging knowledge and bringing small and fringe groups of computer aficionados together to find peers, to share questions and findings that emerge when playing and working with information and communication systems (Coleman 2010b).
 In the contemporary, many “hacker marathons” have been organised by companies to identify programmers for hire, offering comparatively small sums as prizes for new software or hardware solutions which would necessarily cost considerably much more in research and development.
 A new business has been created around the work of head-hunting for software engineering talent under the rubric of the “hackathon”, despite its original connotation of a community-led sprint for developing technologies.